chghealthcare/boomi-cicd-reference/README.md

 ## Documentation

-The documentation for this project is hosted on [boomi-cicd-cli-py Documentation](https://boomi-cicd-cli-py.s3.amazonaws.com/index.html).
+The documentation for this project is found at [boomi-cicd-cli-py Documentation](https://boomi-cicd-cli-py.s3.amazonaws.com/index.html).
+It includes all the information you need to get started with the library, including installation instructions, usage examples, and release pipeline templates.

 ## Pre-requistes